aqandrew/aqandrew.com/src/blog/introducing-fretzone.md

 ## Isn't this just reinventing the wheel?

 Yes.
-Learning a highly marketable skill like React, along with how invested I am in the app the I'm cloning, are already sufficient reasons for me to want to do this.
+Learning a highly marketable skill like React, along with how invested I am in the app that I'm cloning, are already sufficient reasons for me to want to do this.
 But there are other small reasons why making a web clone of an existing app might be a good idea.
 For instance, one Guitar Pro license will only let you install it on up to 5 different machines.

 And there's totally a use case for a free browser-based tab editor.
 Imagine being able to just open a URL and quickly jot down a short melody or riff in your head, without having to install anything!
 (I've needed this in an office setting on more than one occasion.)
 [Noteflight](https://www.noteflight.com/) offers a comparable experience, but you can only input notes using staves, not tabs.
 The latter are far more intuitive for me.